Susan recorded five singles for Oriole Records between 1962 and 1963.

 According to Mark Paytresses' book '20th Century Boy,' Susan was in a school group in 1957

-with Helen and Marc Bolan (of T-Rex) that spent the whole summer rehearsing under the name
+Helen and Marc Bolan (of T-Rex) that spent the whole summer rehearsing

 Susie and the Hoola Hoops!